mattmurr/compti.me/posts/serverless-kotlin.md

 date: 2022-04-20
 ---

-Recently at work, I was tasked with creating an API written in Kotlin using AWS Lambda and API Gateway, I thought I\'d recreate and share the steps taken to achieve a similar outcome.
-In this post, I will be making a basic REST API and deploying it with AWS CDK.
+Recently at work, I built an API written in Kotlin, using AWS Lambda and API Gateway, I'm going to recreate the steps taken to achieve a similar outcome.

 You can find the finished code on the
 [GitHub repo](https://github.com/mattmurr/kotlin-cdk-apigw-lambda).

-## Setup
+## Project init

 Let's start by initializing a new project with Gradle: